peeley/carpal/README.md

 environment variable.

 Carpal allows for the configuration of multiple different types of data sources.
-By default, the `file` driver is used, but an `ldap` driver is also available for fetching users from an LDAP directory.
+By default, the `file` driver is used, but `ldap` and `sql` drivers are also available for fetching users from an LDAP directory or SQL database respectively.

 ### [File Driver](#file-driver)